AlgoWorldNFT/algoworld-contracts/README.md

 poetry shell # activate virtual env
 ```

-3. Configure `pre-commit` hooks
+(OPTIONAL) 3.
+Configure `pre-commit` hooks

 ```bash
 pre-commit install
 ```

+If you are not going to setup `pre-commit` locally, there is a Github Actions plugin that will autoformat your branch if you are opening a PR with commits that contain un-formatted code.

 ## 🧪 Testing

-Testing assumes that docker and algorand sandbox are both up and running.
-The sandbox repository has to either be available at `../sandbox` or set via `ALGORAND_SANBOX_DIR`.
+Testing assumes that docker-compose is installed and available.
+Project is relying on `pytest-docker-compose` plugin that automatically boots up temporary algorand sandbox and destroys the containers after the tests are finished.

 ```bash
 (.venv) pytest